preciofishbone/OmniaDocsG2/blocks/banner/index.rst

 + **Title**: If you want a Title to be shown for the block, add it here.
 + **Property to store data**: Select type of Property to connect the Banner to.
 When one block on the page has data connected to a Property, that data can be reused in all blocks that uses the same Property.
 Page scoped.
 Not mandatory.

-The Layout tab contains general block settings.
+The Layout tab and the Advanced tab contains general block settings.
 See this page for more information: :doc:`General block settings </blocks/general-block-settings/index>`

-You can use the "Advanced" tab to add or edit Custom CSS to the banner.

 Adding content to a new banner
 *******************************